-South of Midway along US-17, a small sign on the east side of the highway (a mile south of I-95 exit 67) points travelers toward the “Smallest Church in America,” a 12-seat cabin that’s open 24 hours.
+South of Midway along US-17, a small sign on the east side of the highway (1 mi/1.6 km south of I-95 exit 67) points travelers toward the “Smallest Church in America,” a 12-seat cabin that’s open 24 hours.
 (The original Smallest Church opened in the 1960s, burned down in 2015, and was quickly rebuilt.)
-Besides the kitsch value, there’s another good reason to keep an eye out for the Smallest Church: six miles east of the church, a mile from the shore down Harris Neck Road, the wonderfully named and nearly world-famous Old School Diner (912/832-2136, Wed.-Sun., cash only) serves up generous portions of fantastically flavorful seafood, barbecue ribs, chicken, and more.
-Only a half hour from Savannah, it’s worth a trip from just about anywhere.
+Besides the kitsch value, there’s another good reason to keep an eye out for the Smallest Church: 6 mi (9.6 km) east of the church, a mile from the shore down Harris Neck Road, the wonderfully named and nearly world-famous Old School Diner (912/832-2136, Wed.-Sun.) serves up generous portions of fantastically flavorful seafood, barbecue ribs, chicken, and more.
+Only 45 minutes from Savannah, it’s worth a trip from just about anywhere.